Why is my ductless system freezing up

 What causes a ductless system to freeze up?

-Common causes of a frozen ductless system include low refrigerant levels, a clogged air filter, or problems with the system's thermostat or other components.
+Common causes include low refrigerant levels, a blocked air filter, or a malfunctioning thermostat or blower fan.

 Should I try to fix a frozen ductless system myself?